m-malandro/composers-assistant-REAPER/README.md

 ***STEP 5***: Unzip one of the following releases to your REAPER scripts folder.
 (To find your REAPER scripts folder, from within REAPER go to Options > Show REAPER resource path in explorer/finder..., and then open the folder called Scripts.)

-Users who did step 4: Use https://github.com/m-malandro/composers-assistant-REAPER/releases/download/v1.1.3/composers.assistant.v1.1.3.zip
+Users who did step 4: Use https://github.com/m-malandro/composers-assistant-REAPER/releases/download/v2.0.0/composers.assistant.v.2.0.0.zip

 Windows users who skipped step 4: Use https://github.com/m-malandro/composers-assistant-REAPER/releases/download/v1.1.3/composers.assistant.v1.1.3.windows_exe.zip

 Your files are in the right place if you have files like

-YOUR_PATH_TO_REAPER\Scripts\composer assistant\CA_fill_empty_midi_items_in_time_selection.py
+YOUR_PATH_TO_REAPER\Scripts\composers_assistant_v2\composers_assistant_nn_server.py

+and

+YOUR_PATH_TO_REAPER\Effects\composers_assistant_v2\CAv2 Global Options

 at this point.

-***STEP 6***: Load the scripts into REAPER in the usual way: In REAPER, go to Actions > Show action list..., then click on New action > Load ReaScript..., and then open all scripts that start with "CA_".
+***STEP 6***: Restart REAPER.
+Load the scripts into REAPER in the usual way: In REAPER, go to Actions > Show action list..., then click on New action > Load ReaScript..., and then open all three scripts that start with "REAPER_".
 All other files are just helper files that these scripts need to run.

-Before you run any of the scripts, start the neural net server by running the composer_assistant_nn_server.py file (or, for Windows users who skipped step 4, the composer_assistant_nn_server\composer_assistant_nn_server.exe file).
+Before you run any of the scripts, start the neural net server by running the composers_assistant_nn_server.py file in the scripts directory (or, for Windows users who skipped step 4, the composer_assistant_nn_server\composer_assistant_nn_server.exe file).
+The server window will need to remain open for the scripts to work.
+(Note: The server is just a separate process that runs on your computer.
+It does NOT send any information over the internet.)

+***STEP 7***: Within REAPER, add the "JS: Global Options for Composer's Assistant v2" fx your Monitor FX chain (view > Monitoring Effects).
+This fx will need to stay in your Monitor FX to have any effect.
+Add the "JS: Track-Specific Generation Options for Composer's Assistant v2" fx to any track that you want to set the infilling controls for before running one of the three REAPER scripts.
+ENJOY!

 **NOTE**